Term-time family holidays in June

 You could visit the island of Komodo in Indonesia – it’s one of the highlights of a sensational cruise aboard the Tiger Blue, a traditional 34m crewed yacht.

 Hands Up Holidays arranges equally unforgettable trips where your time is split between experiencing an amazing destination and working on a volunteer project to benefit a local community or threatened environment.
 In Costa Rica you can combine a tour of jungles, volcanoes and beaches with volunteering on a project to introduce wildlife illegally kept as pets back to the wild.
+Get a free guide to making your holiday more meaningful.

 Feel like really spoiling your teenagers after all their hard work sweating over GCSEs and A Levels?